Sustainable Development Goals

 The level of IWRM implementation varies significantly between the Nordics.
 Denmark is the only Nordic country at the 'Very high' level.
 Sweden and Finland are at a 'High' level (80-95), while Iceland and Norway are only at a 'Medium-high' level (51-70).
 Since 2017, the IWRM levels have gone up in all countries besides Sweden.

-While the Nordics have some way to go on IWRM implementation, Denmark, Finland and Sweden have all their transboundary basis covered agreements for water cooperation.
+While the Nordics have some way to go on IWRM implementation, Denmark, Finland and Sweden have all their transboundary basis covered by agreements for water cooperation.
 Norway has close to 90% of its transboundary area covered.
 (No data for Iceland is available.)

 Target 6.6